nikbabchenko/webpack-jedi-sass/README.md

-# Webpack Jedi - Webpack Sass/ES6/PUG(optional - on branch `jade`)
+# Webpack Jedi - Webpack Sass/ES6/Pug (optional - on branch `jade`)

-Light and strong.
+Light and strong webpack sass pug es6 boilerplate

+Perfectly works for small projects with many pages and modern tech.
+Fast start for your project.

+Added `slick` and `jQuery` in demostration puprposes.
+Really hope you will not need them.

 ## What works for you there
 * [Webpack 3](https://webpack.js.org/guides/getting-started/)